Volvo: Collaboration with universities and colleges

 Volvo has strategic collaborations for purposes of research and recruitment with a number of colleges and universities, such as Penn State University, INSA Lyon, EMLYON Business School, NC State University, Sophia University, Chalmers University of Technology, The Gothenburg School of Business, Economics and Law at the University of Gothenburg, Mälardalen University College, and the University of Skövde.

+In 2019, Volvo partnered with Nanyang Technological University (NTU), SMRT, and the Land Transport Authority (LTA) in Singapore to unveil the first 12-meter fully electric autonomous bus which was set to be tested at NTU in Singapore before extending the route beyond the university campus.

 Communication campaigns

 In November 2013, Volvo Trucks enlisted Jean-Claude Van Damme to perform a split between two moving trucks in reverse.
-The goal of this campaign, titled "Epic Split," was to demonstrate the stability and precision of their "Dynamic Steering" model.
+The goal of this campaign, titled "Epic Split," was to demonstrate the stability and precision of its "Dynamic Steering" model.
 In just three weeks, the video went viral, garnering over 61 million views on YouTube.

-Two years after the "Epic Split", Volvo Trucks aimed to demonstrate the durability of one of their trucks by handing over the controls to a four-year-old girl named Sophie.
+Two years after the "Epic Split", Volvo Trucks aimed to demonstrate the durability of one of its trucks by handing over the controls to a four-year-old girl named Sophie.
 Conceptualized by the Swedish agency Forsman and Bodenfors, the widely shared video clip features Sophie using a remote control to navigate the truck through various obstacles, showcasing the vehicle's robustness and precision.

+Controversies

+Israeli ties during the Gaza war

+Volvo has provided heavy construction equipment, specifically excavators and bulldozers, through authorized dealers that have been deployed in destroying Palestinian residences and public facilities, with incidents documented in East Jerusalem and communities such as Umm al-Khair and Hebron.
+Although Volvo maintains that these vehicles were purchased by intermediaries and meant for civilian applications, a United Nations expert investigation determined the company bears substantial responsibility for enabling "the displacement system" and cautions that inactive suppliers transform into active participants in occupation-related activities.
+According to UN experts, corporations can be held liable when providing assistance or enter into trade dealings with Israel, as it commits war crimes and forced displacement against Palestinians.